palkan/logidze/README.md

 end
 ```

 After that, each time you use `User.all` (or any other relation method) `log_data` won't be loaded from the DB.
-If you try to call `#log_data` on the model loaded in a such way, you'll get `ActiveModel::MissingAttributeError`, but if you really need it (e.g. during the console debugging) - use the bang version (`user.log_data!`), which forces loading the column from the DB.
+If you try to call `#log_data` on the model loaded in a such way, you'll get `ActiveModel::MissingAttributeError`, but if you really need it (e.g. during the console debugging) - use `user.reload_log_data`, which forces loading the column from the DB.
 If you need to select `log_data` during the initial load - use a special scope `User.with_log_data`.

 ## Track meta information